|

 magic.
 Amulets subconsciously help love, healing, ESP, money,

-amulet power, you can control your destiny and change your
+power, you can control your destiny and change your life.

 |